-When you want to look at your category targets and convert them to manual ASIN targets, write “Targeting” column by “category”.
+When you want to look at your category targets and convert them to manual ASIN targets, write the “Targeting” column by “category”.
 This will help you identify which ASINs are driving sales in your category targeting campaigns (or wasting spend).

 There is not just one, overarching answer to this question.
 However,

 We recommend you use a portion of both your brand defense and offense budgets to diversify your spend and sales and use Amazon PAT campaings to grow your business as keyword targeting on Amazon continues to become more competitive.
 We will discuss each tactic in more detail below.